 On July 30, 2020, Chico's FAS Canada, Co., an immaterial subsidiary of the Company, filed for bankruptcy with the Ontario, Canada office of the Superintendent in Bankruptcy.
 This action resulted in the permanent closure of four Chico's and six WHBM boutiques in Ontario, Canada.
-The permanent closure of the Canadian boutiques, which constitute all of the Company's Canadian boutiques, was part of the Company's ongoing cost-savings measures taken to mitigate the impact of the pandemic and address the operational and financial challenges associated with operating in Canada.
-In connection with this effort, in the second quarter of fiscal 2020, we exited our Canada frontline operations and recorded on a net basis a non-material charge, including the realization of a cumulative foreign currency translation adjustment.
+In the second quarter of fiscal 2020, we exited our Canada frontline operations and recorded on a net basis a non-material charge, including the realization of a cumulative foreign currency translation adjustment.